dhpour/cpia/README.md

 ```
 ## Persian word structure; informal and formal
 Comprehensive structure of words specially informal words are explained in the `Contemporary Persian Inflectional Analyzer` paper in full detail: `docs/informal-analyzer.pdf
-## FST word rule structure; informal and formal
-How the rules of words are developed to make FSTs are explained in `Thesis`: `docs/thesis.pdf`
 ### Citation
 ```
 @ARTICLE{Heidarpour2021,